slynrick/HowToNEO/SmartContract/Testing_and_Publishing/Testing_and_Publishing.md

 The deal is go from the bottom to the **TOP**.

-When you're trying to test your coe, try to do it first on the private net that you have all the control, after that go to the Test NET for a larger scale test and finally, when everything is working as it should go to the Main NET!!
+When you're trying to test your code, try to do it first on the private net that you have all the control, after that go to the Test NET for a larger scale test and finally, when everything is working as it should go to the Main NET!!

 For you to set up your own private net, check the official tutorial [here](http://docs.neo.org/en-us/network/private-chain.html)